wasny0ps/Damn-Vulnerable-DeFi/Challenges/Wallet Mining/README.md

 <p align="center"><img width="600" src="https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/b9f6a278-6c96-448e-a76f-16ad83044b1c"></p>

 We can get raw transaction hex from [etherscan](https://etherscan.io/getRawTx?tx=0x06d2fa464546e99d2147e1fc997ddb624cec9c8c5e25a050cc381ee8a384eed3) this creation.
-In this case, we can **replay safe deploy transaction with this hex**!
+In this case, we can **replay safe deploy transaction in the mainnet with this raw hex**!

 Same process for the safe factory's creation.
 You can get this transaction raw hex form from [here](https://etherscan.io/getRawTx?tx=0x75a42f240d229518979199f56cd7c82e4fc1f1a20ad9a4864c635354b4a34261).
 Also, get the [deployer address](https://etherscan.io/address/0x1aa7451DD11b8cb16AC089ED7fE05eFa00100A6A) of this contract.
-All these data pass to a JSON file.
+All these data pass to a [JSON file](https://github.com/wasny0ps/Damn-Vulnerable-DeFi/blob/main/Challenges/Wallet%20Mining/data.json).

 When we analyze v1.1.1 version GnosisSafe contract, there is two helpful function for us.